iagoleal/iagoleal.github.io/content/posts/sample-distributions.md

 The stacking
 :::

-This amounts to parametrizing the positive quadrant in barycentric coordinates:
+This amounts to parametrizing the positive orthant in barycentric coordinates:

 $$ x = r \sigma,\;\text{ where }\; r = \inlsum_k x_k,\, \sigma \in \Delta^N.$$